Blacklight (film): Production

 Principal photography of the film started in November 2020 in Melbourne, Australia.
 In January 2021 it was announced that a car chase scene would be filmed in Canberra.

 Mark Isham composed the film score.
 A film soundtrack has been released.

 Release

-Blacklight was released in the United States by Open Road Films and Briarcliff Entertainment on February 11, 2022.
+Blacklight was released in the United States by Briarcliff Entertainment on February 11, 2022.
 The film was released video-on-demand on March 3, while the film released on Blu-ray and DVD in May 3 by Universal Pictures Home Entertainment.

 Reception

 Box office

 In the United States and Canada, Blacklight was released alongside Death on the Nile and Marry Me, and was projected to gross $1–5 million from 2,772 theaters in its opening weekend.
 The film went on to debut to $3.5 million, finishing fifth at the box office.
 Overall audiences during its opening were 64% male, 83% above the age of 25, 58% above 35, and 35% above 45.
 The ethnic breakdown of the audience showed that 53% were Caucasian, 14% Hispanic and Latino Americans, 15% African American, and 18% Asian or other.
 The film finished tenth at the box office in its second weekend with $1.7 million.
 It dropped out of the box office top ten in its third weekend with $878,687.